adingyosh/My-Portofolio/README.md

-# My Data Analysis Portofolio
+# My Data Science Portofolio
 Portofolio is made by myself in purpose to study and self improvement.
 All of this project I started from courses 'Introduction Python for Data Science' by Hacktiv8.
 I performed this code using Python language and Jupyter Notebook.
 In this project, we use mostly
 * numpy for numerical and mathematical operations